For more detailed information, please change to the German version of this website.

 Germany

-For international bank transfers:
+For international transfers:

 Admission procedure

-What happens after the application?
+What happens after I apply?

-The admission procedure consists of the preselection and the entrance examination.
+The admission procedure consists of the pre-selection and the entrance examination.

 The pre-selection is based on the repertoire required for the entrance examination.
 The admissions committee will listen to an excerpt of approx. five minutes from the prepared performance.

-B - Entrance examination
+B. Entrance examination

 Those who have passed the pre-selection will be admitted to the entrance examination.